yoshidasala/boiler/README.md

   4.  `heroku config:set SEED=true` to get heroku to sync and seed your database

   5.   note everytime your app restarts, the database tables will be dropped and re-created.
-To avoid this you can `config:unset SEED`
+To avoid this you hercan `config:unset SEED`

 * **If you already have a Heroku app...**